11th Annual Alaska Sustainable Agriculture Conference

 Phil Metzger is a farm and natural resources development consultant, having retired from a 31-year career as a conservationist with the USDA Natural Resources Conservation Service.
 He has extensive experience working with an array of farms, businesses and organizations of all types and sizes.
 Phil instructs and consults on farm, personal and organizational goal setting, improved decision making, financial, land/infrastructure and grazing planning, biological monitoring and land health.
 He has been a certified educator in holistic management for more than 12 years.
 Currently, Phil is an instructor for Holistic Management International’s Western SARE Whole Farm Planning Distance Learning program, Northeast Beginning Women Farmer program, Cornell University Beginning Farmer Holistic Financial Planning online course and he consults with private clients.

-Gina Greenway, University of Idaho
+Gina Greenway, College of Idaho

 Thank you to our past sponsors!